 Making your own watermelon agua fresca, or agua de sandía, is a breeze.
 It has plenty of watermelon and ice-cold water, combined with a little sugar and finished off with fresh lime juice to cut through the sweetness.
 Make it by the jug, because once you start drinking, it’s difficult to stop!

-And by the way… like the other drinks on this list, it’s very easy to tweak agua de sandía into a non-non-alcoholic recipe if you’re looking for a cocktail for your next BBQ or potluck.
+And by the way… like the other drinks on this list, it’s very easy to tweak agua de sandía into an alcoholic drink recipe if you’re looking for a cocktail for your next BBQ or potluck.
 Why not try an Italian twist on this Mexican classic with my watermelon limoncello?

 3. Agua de Jamaica